linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 2. Open the live Keychron Launcher inside the application.
 3. Resolve missing USB permissions through a guided `pkexec` prompt.
 4. Select and connect a wired M7 8K through the intended Launcher flow.
-5. Use button remapping, macros, lighting, and all non-firmware controls.
+5. Use button remapping, macros, lighting, and all controls.
 6. Restart the app without losing Launcher site settings.
 7. ~~Diagnose common connection and permission failures from the Advanced section.~~ — **Dropped**, Advanced diagnostics is out of scope (see Phase 5 amendment); the guided permission popup already surfaces the one diagnostic that matters in the moment it's relevant.